openshift/managed-cluster-config/deploy/osd-channel-patch/README.md

 Worst case, hive syncs old channel in the middle of things.

 1. Install to stable channel.
-2. OCM set CD to candidate. (part of upgrade)
+2. OCM set CD to candidate. (prior to upgrade)
 3. Hive sync candidate-major.minor to cluster channel.
 4. Customer sets upgrade schedule
 5. MUO sets channel to candidate-major.minor**+1**
-7. Hive sync candidate-major.minor to cluster channel.
+6. Hive sync candidate-major.minor to cluster channel.
-8. MUO or OCP fails to find upgrade edge.
+7. MUO or OCP fails to find upgrade edge.
-9. MUO retries upgrade.
+8. MUO retries upgrade.
-10. MUO sets channel to candidate-major.minor**+1**
+9. MUO sets channel to candidate-major.minor**+1**
-11. Upgrade started.
+10. Upgrade started.

 This path works with a retry at worst case.